-Many people are now realising that adopting a vegetarian diet is one of the simplest ways to increase life expectancy, and protect against stroke, obesity, heart disease, diabetes and cancer — some of this country’s top killers.
+Many people are now realising that going meat-free is one of the simplest ways to increase life expectancy, and protect against stroke, obesity, heart disease, diabetes and cancer — some of this country’s top killers.

 “I don’t understand why asking people to eat a well-balanced vegetarian diet is considered drastic, while it is medically conservative to cut people open and put them on cholesterol-lowering drugs for the rest of their lives.”

 Heart disease is one of the biggest killers in the western world.
 While there are many contributors to the disease, one of the primary factors is a diet high in cholesterol and saturated fats.1 Dairy, egg and meats (including fish and chicken) are generally high in saturated fats and cholesterol.
 On the other hand, a healthy plant based diet is low in saturated fats and contains no cholesterol at all.
 The result?
 Vegetarians are around 32 percent less likely to be hospitalized or die from heart disease.2

 Cancer is now the number one killer of Australians — it's even more deadly than heart disease.
 And research has shown that consumption of meat and other animal products is strongly linked to several types of cancer.3

 In fact, in 2015 the World Health Organization announced that processed meats like bacon, ham and sausages rank alongside smoking, asbestos and arsenic as causes of cancer.